Salesforce-Platform-Developer Exam Questions With Explanations

 Delivery: Online proctored or onsite testing centers

-The Salesforce Platform Developer I exam evaluates your ability to design and build custom applications on the Salesforce Platform using Apex, Lightning Web Components (LWC), Visualforce, and declarative tools.
-You’ll be tested on data modeling, process automation, governor limits, testing, and deployment.
-Passing this exam proves you can extend Salesforce beyond standard configuration to meet complex business requirements.
+The exam evaluates your ability to design and build custom applications on Salesforce using Apex, LWC, Visualforce, and declarative tools.
+Skills tested include data modeling, process automation, governor limits, testing, and deployment.

-- Governor Limits → remembering restrictions and applying them in scenarios.
+Governor Limits: Remembering restrictions and applying them correctly.

-- SOQL and SOSL queries → understanding when to use each.
+SOQL and SOSL queries: Knowing when to use each.

-- Asynchronous Apex (Future, Queueable, Batch, Schedulable) → identifying the right use case.
+Asynchronous Apex (Future, Queueable, Batch, Schedulable): Identifying the correct use case.

-Practicing real-world scenarios in a Developer Org is the best way to overcome these challenges.
+Practicing real-world scenarios in a Developer Org helps overcome these challenges.

-These questions test your ability to apply knowledge, not just memorize facts.
+These questions test application of knowledge, not just memorization.